yohannd1/snippets/README.md

     that needs more than one file should be a folder (with said files inside).

-  To build a project, look for a `Makefile` or a `CMakeLists.txt` in there.
+  To build a project, look for a `Makefile`, a `CMakeLists.txt` or a related build file in there.

 Related repositories: